 We also see this joint knowledge collaboration and ubiquitous online interactions through platforms such as Github.
 GitHub is a web-based hosting service that allows individuals from around the world to contribute source code and version control for open-source software projects.
 It provides access control and several collaboration features such as bug tracking, feature requests, task management, and wikis.
 The platform has almost 20 million users and over 57 million repositories.
 It’s another great example of how ubiquitous interactions through mobile proximity amidst complete “strangers” can result in virtual problem-solving and knowledge production.

 As a third example, we have observed knowledge collaboration in private company portals such as the Impetus InSite Platform.
 Pharmaceutical companies can create privately branded, password-protected online portals where they can engage with customer stakeholders through virtual advisory boards or working groups.
-Advisors can engage in asynchronous online activities through discussion forums or annotation exercises, to comment, provide insights, share with colleagues, and annotate documents.
+Advisors can engage in asynchronous online activities through discussion forums such as InSite Exchange™ or through annotation exercises, to comment, provide insights, share with colleagues, and annotate documents.
 With mobile proximity, advisors from across the country can co-create consensus papers, journal articles, market access submissions, or medical education materials.
 Further, through these ubiquitous interactions, customer advisors can collaborate virtually from anywhere in the world to build knowledge banks.

 Defining Mobile Ubiquity